AdobeDocs/target.fr-FR/help/main/c-target/c-audiences/audiences.md

 * Expression target audiences are no longer supported in Target Standard/Premium.
 * Target Standard/Premium does not support some deprecated audiences or has improved operators for ease of use.
 Because of this, the definition of an imported audience, although working as per definition, does not mean that same is now available for creation in the Standard/Premium interface.
 For example, Social Audiences are visible with their rules but Target Standard/Premium does not allow social audiences to be created.-->

-## Utilisation d’audiences provenant de [!DNL Adobe Experience Platform] {#aep}
+## Utiliser des audiences d’[!DNL Adobe Experience Platform] {#aep}

-Les audiences créées dans [!DNL Adobe Experience Platform] fournissent des données client plus riches, qui conduisent de facto à une personnalisation ayant plus dʼimpact.
+Les audiences créées dans [!DNL Adobe Experience Platform] fournissent des données clientes plus riches et permettent d’offrir une personnalisation plus poussée.

 Pour plus d’informations, voir [Utilisation d’audiences provenant de [!DNL Adobe Experience Platform]](/help/main/c-integrating-target-with-mac/integrating-with-rtcdp.md#aep).